Northeast beginning farmer service providers come together to share teaching tools, resources on Feb 9, 2019 in Lancaster, PA

-The NE Beginning Farmers Project, part of the Cornell Small Farms Program, hosted the 9th Annual Northeast Beginning Farmer Learning Network (BFLN) meeting bringing together 70 service providers from extension programs, non-profit organizations, and government agencies across the NE on November 10, 2016 in Hartford, CT, as part of the NESAWG “It Takes a Region” conference.
+The Cornell Small Farms Program will host the 11th Annual Northeast Beginning Farmer Learning Network (BFLN) meeting bringing together 70 service providers from extension programs, non-profit organizations, and government agencies across the NE on Saturday, February 9, 2019 in Lancaster, PA, as part of the PASA Winter Conference.

 The day-long program will allow plenty of time for networking–including a Friday, Feb 8 evening social time from 7:30-9pm–as well as sessions on social justice, program evaluation, making farm finances fun, and advancing the work of the Blueprint: Building a Better Business Assistance Network for Farms and Food Businesses.

 Cost is $75 including breakfast and lunch.

 - 7:30-9pm – Casual cocktail hour and networking

 (Morning programming integrated with rest of PASA conference; the following sessions are suggested for service providers)

 - 8:45-10:15am – A Fun Approach to Accounting Systems – Elaine Lemmon, Kitchen Table Consultants